atchim/oil8/alacritty/README.md

 ### 📋 Copy the Color Specifications

-It is also possible to just copy the color specifications from the [`oil8.toml`] into the `alacritty.toml` configuration file.
+It is also possible to just copy the color specifications from [`oil8.toml`] into the `alacritty.toml` configuration file.

 [Alacritty]: https://alacritty.org/
 [`oil8.toml`]: oil8.toml